A couple of weeks ago, I made another road trip from New York City to Texas.

 Without a segue, he said, “I come in at seven in the morning and let them out of their cages and let them run around for an hour.”

 I left without asking any more questions.
-I’d reached my limit of odd and strange.
+I’d reached my limit of odd.

 Another time, in a motel fitness center, I got to talking with a man who went by the name King Arthur.
 He played for the Harlem Wizards, a basketball entertainment troop like the Harlem Globetrotters.
 In fact, King Arthur was the younger brother of Choo Choo, who played for the Globe Trotters.
 In the course of our conversation, I mentioned that my back was bothering me.
 The King advised me to strengthen my core, and demonstrated the plank exercise and variations on it.
 I told him Supreme Court Justice Ginsberg included the plank in her workouts.
 He didn’t know who she was.
 I bought a copy of King Arthur’s illustrated children’s book about playing basketball and overcoming obstacles.